-CSNAP is hosted each year in November by a different campus in the network.
+Starting in 2019 CSNAP moved to a biennial calendar and is hosted in November on even-numbered years.
+On the odd-numbered years, the Community Change Collegiate Challenge (4C) is held.
+CSNAP moves around the state to different campuses in the network.
 The schedule includes a Friday evening gathering and a full day on Saturday.
-During the Saturday program, we recognize Community Impact Award recipients from each member campus and present the Barnhill Civic Trailblazer Award to one outstanding student in the state.
+During the Saturday program, we recognize Community Impact Student Award recipients from each member campus and present the Barnhill Civic Trailblazer Award to one outstanding student in the state.
 The Marshall Alternative Break Scholarship is also presented.
 Learn more about our Awards.

 Who should attend?

 Students and student leaders who care about civic and community engagement, social change, and service.
 All college students are welcome, even if your campus is not currently a member of the Campus Compact network.
 Faculty and staff may also attend.